 If you get a letter from the creditor that furnished the information agreeing that the information is incorrect and should be removed from your credit file, send a copy of the creditor's letter to the credit reporting agency that reported the information.

-Look for old or inaccurate information.
+Look for old or inaccurate information on the reports.
 Also, check for anything that looks fishy—it could be a sign of identity theft.

-If you're planning to make a major purchase (like a house or a car) or a major financial commitment (like refinancing your mortgage), you might want to review information from all three agencies well in advance—especially if you haven't been diligent in reviewing them regularly.
+If you're planning to make a major purchase (like a house or a car) or a major financial commitment (like refinancing your mortgage), you might want to review information from all three agencies well in advance—especially if you haven't diligently reviewed them regularly.

 Here's why this is important: